hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 ### Step 6: Make a Request to the Load Balancer

-If you query the NGINX load balancer, you should be able to see a response similar to the one shown below (keep in mind you need to run this command from a node inside your cluster):
+If you query the NGINX load balancer, you should be able to see a response similar to the one shown below (this command should be run from a node inside your cluster):

 ```shell
 $ curl nginx.service.consul:8080